flatironinstitute/kachery-cloud/README.md

 ## Notes

-This project is still in the alpha stage of development and we do not guarantee that your data will be available forever.
+This project is in the beta stage of development and we do not guarantee that your data will be available forever.

 ## Authors